Robin Olson | March 5, 2024

 IRMI offers a host of insurance tips that individuals, corporations, and small business owners affected by this deadly fire can use.
 The following are some FAQs and available resources about property and auto insurance matters to consider.

-The following are links to some discussions in Personal Risk Management and Insurance that pertain to wildfire coverage under the Insurance Services Office, Inc. (ISO), homeowners and personal auto policies, as well as articles about claims.
+The following are links to some discussions in Personal Risk Management and Insurance (PRMI) that pertain to wildfire coverage under the Insurance Services Office, Inc. (ISO), homeowners and personal auto policies, as well as articles about claims.

-The following are some links in Commercial Auto Insurance that pertain to physical damage coverage for commercial vehicles under the ISO business auto policy.
+The following are some links in Commercial Auto Insurance (CAI) that pertain to physical damage coverage for commercial vehicles under the ISO business auto policy.

-The following are links to some discussions in Commercial Property Insurance that pertain to fire coverage in the ISO Building and Personal Property Coverage Form (CP 00 10) and claim situations.
+The following are links to some discussions in Commercial Property Insurance (CPI) that pertain to fire coverage in the ISO Building and Personal Property Coverage Form (CP 00 10) and claim situations.

 The following are links to some IRMI discussions related to claims situations.